“Are you lost, little lamb?”

 GM: “I can show such evil to you less than five minutes from here,” René continues.
 His blue eyes are cold, hungry, and… longing.
 So very longing.

 “You see, I do not possess free will like you do.
-I have forever forfeited that, along with what was left of my soul.”
+I have forfeited that, along with what was left of my soul.”
 His tone is deadly serious.

 “I don’t have a soul, Caroline,” he exclaims, his eyes widening as his voice rises in pitch.
 “I can remember when I did, but remembering isn’t the same as having.”